 - Section 2 (Modules 3-9) teaches the four most common types of transcript markup and offers an enormous amount of exercises to practice on simulation transcripts at various levels of difficulty.

 Module 1 covers the roles and functions of court reporters, scopists, and proofreaders and offers a base-level understanding of how the steno language works.
 You'll learn how a transcript is created and what an agency's role is in that process.

 Module 2: The Nuts and Bolts of Transcripts

 Module 2 will make you familiar with the vocabulary found in multiple types of proceedings (eg. depositions, EUOs, hearings, trials, etc.), and teach you the ins and outs of transcript-specific punctuation (eg. Morson’s English Guide for Court Reporters, The Gregg Reference Manual, etc.).
-It has individual lessons all aspects of transcript formatting (including capitalization, punctuation, and common mistakes) and general formatting, as well as differences between American and British English.
+It has individual lessons on all aspects of transcript formatting (including capitalization, punctuation, and common mistakes), general formatting, and differences between American and British English.